MappedIn/android/readme.md

 The Mappedin SDK for Android enables you to build powerful and highly flexible indoor mapping experiences natively on Android.

-This repo also contains a project demonstrating how to use an Android WebView to integrate with our out of the box web product, [Mappedin Web](https://www.mappedin.com/wayfinding/web-app/).

 ---

 ## Mappedin SDK for Android v6 Samples